You’ve got questions; we’ve got more answers than a deep dive on R&D.

 As new positions become available in the organization, we will announce them on our blog and list them on the Join Null Signal Games page.

-In the meantime, you can support Null Signal Games by joining our Patreon, chatting with us on social media, and sharing Netrunner with your friends!
+In the meantime, you can support Null Signal Games by donating on Ko-fi, chatting with us on social media, and sharing Netrunner with your friends!

 Previews, also known as “spoilers” or “scoops”, typically begin on nullsignal.games about three weeks before a major set’s release.

 Yes!
-You can support us on Patreon or send us a donation via PayPal.
+You can support us on Ko-fi or send us a donation via PayPal.

 No. We love our community creators, but we want to keep our Netrunner cards visually distinguishable from community cards.
 This is to prevent a potential situation where questionable or unlicensed art is used alongside a Null Signal back, problematically implying our endorsement.